opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 The plugin adds an editor block to include in posts and a custom post type that specifies the necessary information for each video.

-There is also an option to track user video interactions with Google Analytics (more details under "Installation" page)

 - The "Installation" section has information on setting up the plugin properly, as well as plugin-wide settings.
 - The "FAQ" is empty currently.
 This will grow as we get actual questions from the community upon release.
 - The "Creating an Authenticated Video" section covers adding a video that is behind Github authentication.